Muzul territory

+The Muzul territory was a Postclassic Maya polity (kuchkabal) in the southern Maya Lowlands, in what is now Belize.
+It is thought to have been established sometime during the Postclassic period, and to have been dissolved in the 1690s, during events leading to the Spanish conquest of Peten.
+Whilst both Spanish Yucatan and Spanish Peten claimed authority over the former territory, it was the Bay settlement which ultimately assumed control over it, thus forcing Spanish reducciones to extend to the 1750s.
+Its last known leader was Juan Muzul, about whom little is known.
+Similarly little is known of the former polity or its people in Mayanist scholarship; it is likewise not noted in generalist literature nor popular culture.
+The territory is thought to have been subordinate to, or a proper part of, the larger Mopan territory.

 Geography

-The Territory is thought to have stretched east of Tipu, south of the Belize River, and north of South Stann Creek, thereby encompassing the drainage basins of Sibun River, North Stann Creek, and Sittee River.
-This would situate the Territory south and east of Dzuluinicob, northeast of Mopan Territory, and north of Manche Chol Territory.
+By the mid or late sixteenth century, the Muzul territory is thought to have lain east of Tipu, south of the middle Belize Valley, and north of South Stann Creek, thereby encompassing the drainage basins of the Sibun River, North Stann Creek, and the Sittee River.
+By the sixteenth century, its extent likely excluded the coast, making this an inland polity.
+Thus, the territory was situated south and east of the Dzuluinicob province, northeast of Mopan territory, and north of Manche Chol territory.

 History

-Pre-Columbian

-It has been suggested that Tipu and its environs formed part of the Territory until Columbian times, when the Spanish conquest of Yucatan is thought to have driven troves of northern, Yucatec Mayan speaking refugees to the area, an event which would have relegated native residents to minority status.
+It has been suggested that Tipu and its environs may have formed part of the Muzul territory until the early sixteenth century, when the Spanish conquest of Yucatan is thought to have driven troves of northern Yucatec Maya refugees to the area, an event which would have relegated pre-existing Muzul residents to minority status.